Glossary of Terms

 QTS

 Qualified Teacher Status.
-Where you are fully registered with the National College for Teaching and Leadership and are suitably qualified, having met the necessary criteria, to be employed as a teacher in the UK.
-Please see National College for Teaching and Leadership as above for further information.
+Those fully registered as being suitably qualified, having met the necessary criteria, to be employed as a teacher in the UK.

 Reassessment